For any additional questions, please contact jeanne.paquette [at] mcgill.ca (Jeanne Paquette) or william.minarik [at] mcgill.ca (William Minarik).

 Q: Where else can I learn about what the department has to offer?

 A: We hold an orientation during the first week of classes in September.
-A pdf of the 2021 version is still accessible at https://www.mcgill.ca/eps/files/eps/welcome-eps-ess-2021.pdf, and the 2022 version will replace it in September.
+Download a PDF with relevant information.